yaredwb/PINN-Consolidation1D-Paper/docs/index.md

 ## Model Training and Hyper-parameters

 The deep learning model training is performed in slightly different ways for forward and inverse problems.
 However, the model hyper-parameters in both cases are adjusted in a similar way.
-For \emph{forward problems}, the training data involves initial and boundary condition data i.e. a pair of initial and boundary $(z,t)$ values and the corresponding excess pore pressure values $p(z,t)$.
+For *forward problems*, the training data involves initial and boundary condition data i.e. a pair of initial and boundary $(z,t)$ values and the corresponding excess pore pressure values $p(z,t)$.
 The model predicts the excess pore pressure value $\hat{p}$ for a given data point.
-The \emph{training loss} is calculated as a mean squared error from
+The *training loss* is calculated as a mean squared error from

 $$
 \begin{equation}